RPIQuantumComputing/RLForQuantumCircuits/QFT_Intro_Folder/README.md

 The identity matrix for qubits one and three is present to ensure only the second qubit is affected by the CPSR gate.
 This highlights that the control qubit in this gate remains unchanged.

 ### Hadamard Gate
-The Hadamard gate is used to alter the state vector of a qubit so that it represents an equal super position of states 0 and 1.
+The Hadamard gate is used to alter the state vector of a qubit so that it represents an equal superposition of states 0 and 1.

 Below is the matrix representation of a Hademard gate on the first qubit in a hypothetical three-qubit system:<br>
 <div align="center">